Germany's Next Topmodel: Differences between ANTM and GNTM

-On the American show, the final five or six contestants embark on a journey to an international destination.
-"In contrast, the German version does not consistently commit to the number of journeys abroad.
-Cycle 1 went abroad two times, Cycle 2 did so four times, and Cycle 3 went to six different countries.
+Travel and finale logistics further highlight the differing production structures.
+On the American show, the final five or six contestants travel to an international destination.
+In contrast, the German version does not consistently commit to a specific number of journeys abroad; season 1 went abroad two times, season 2 went four times, and season 3 went to six different countries.

 On America's Next Top Model, the final two or three contestants compete on a runway, and the winner is chosen in the judging room.
-On Germany's Next Top Model, between three and five contestants compete on a runway and a photo shoot in front of a live audience in Cologne, Germany before the winner is revealed.
-The final show is live on TV.
-Cycle 4's final show was the first to air live from a concert hall instead of a TV studio.
+On Germany's Next Top Model, between three and six contestants compete on a runway and a photoshoot in front of a live audience in Cologne, Germany before the winner is revealed.
+The final show is broadcast live on TV. season 4's finale was the first to air live from a concert hall instead of a TV studio.
+These live finales lasted until season 20, and by season 21, the show returned to filming a pre-recorded finale due to budget cuts.